vluzko/Grace/Wast.md

     (import "b" "a" (func $new_name_of_func (param $param_name param_type)* (result result_type)*))

 ### Passing Imports
-When you load a WASM module in Javascript with `module.instantiate`, you must pass an imports object to `module.instantiate`.
+When you load a WASM module in Javascript with `WebAssembly.instantiate`, you must pass an imports object to `module.instantiate`.
 For example: suppose wasm_module 1 is expecting to import function `a` from module `b`.
 Then your imports object should look like:

     imports = {
         "b": {